rjar2020/post-delivery/README.md

 ```

 Once you are here, POST localhost:4000/postback endpoint can be used to produce messages to kafka.
 See [postman/delivery-postback.postman_collection.json]
+Also PHP Ingester form will be available in localhost:8080

 Other useful commands:
 ```bash